nyfix/OZ/doc/Getting-Started.md

 cd test
 ./ut.sh
 ```

-> Note: The OpenMAMA unit tests don't run (yet) on Ubuntu, because of issues with Google Test framework.
-Try [the OZ examples](../examples/Readme.md) instead.

 Since OZ is intended to typically be run in "naming" mode, the `ut.sh` script will check if naming mode is configured -- if so, it will check that the `nsd` process is running, and will start (and stop) it automatically if needed.